 Over time and depending on market conditions, stocks and bonds react differently.
 For example, the value of an equity fund may go down, while the value of a fixed income fund may go up.
 By rebalancing your assets periodically, you'll be able to maintain a consistent asset allocation in line with your retirement goals.
-If you are not up to the task yourself, check out the automatic rebalancing services that may be offered under your group program.
+If you'd prefer we do it for you, enable the automatic asset rebalancing service that may be offered under your group program.

-Staying on track
+Staying on Track